Why Compost?

 Would you like to start composting, but are unable to do so in your own home?
 You are in luck!
 Sustainable Broomfield has created a successful, volunteer-run Compost Club!

-We began this program in June 2020 and currently have over 75 participants!
-So far we have diverted over around 1700 gallons of organic material from the landfill, where it would have decomposed anaerobically and released the potent greenhouse gas, methane, into the atmosphere.
-Instead, those items decomposed naturally and most of that material has currently been converted into about 190 gallons of nutrient-rich compost for use in the Crescent Grange Community Garden.
+We began this program in June 2020 and currently have over 115 participants!
+As of May 2023 we have diverted over 6400 gallons of organic material from the landfill, where it would have decomposed anaerobically and released the potent greenhouse gas, methane, into the atmosphere.
+Instead, those items decomposed naturally and most of that material has currently been converted into about 1050 gallons of nutrient-rich compost for use in the Crescent Grange Community Garden.

 When everything has fully decomposed. the nutrient-rich compost is used in the community garden to improve the soil and grow tasty fruits and vegetables.
 Read all about our program in this Broomfield Enterprise article and check out our composting video!